KDE/documentation-develop-kde-org/content/docs/use/kirigami/components-actions.md

     ...
 }
 ```

 {{< /alert >}}

 ### Global Drawer

 The global drawer provides an action based navigation to your application.
-This is the place,
-where nested actions are useful because it allows you to create nested navigation:
+This is where nested actions are useful because it is possible to create nested navigation:

 ```qml
 Kirigami.ApplicationWindow {